-- b.
-UNC Medical Center (UNCMC) and UNC-CH facilities each have an Occupational Health Provider (OHP). - c.
-UNC Medical Center HCP receive services through the UNC Medical Center Occupational Health Service (OHS) located M-1153, 1st floor Memorial Hospital (UNCMC). - d.
-Hillsborough Hospital (HBH) HCP receive services through Hillsborough Occupational Health Service (OHS) located on 1st floor.
-OHS at UNCMC main campus is available when HBH OHS is closed. - e.
-OHS will provide TB testing, immunization screening, vaccine administration and care of non-emergent conditions/injuries.
-Healthcare Personnel (HCP) with emergencies should report to the ED. - f.
-University employees receive services through the University Employee Occupational Health Clinic (UEOHC) located in the AHEAC Building, 145 North Medical Drive. - g.
-UNC dental, medical, and other UNC health students receive services through Campus Health, James A. Taylor Building, 320 Emergency Room Drive.
-This includes visiting students such as visiting medical students who have an official rotation through a UNC health science school (i.e., students who have gone through an immunization review through the associated UNC health science school). - h.
-Non-UNC students should contact their primary school. - 2.
-HCP who have duties within other healthcare facilities must comply with the provisions of the Exposure Control Plan for that facility.
-However, HCP are to obtain routine occupational health services through their employer's occupational health service (i.e., UNCMC OHS or University Employee Occupational Health Clinic). - 3.
+Role Service Provider Location of Provider Notes Hillsborough Hospital Staff UNC Hospitals Hillsborough Campus Occupational Health Services (OHS) 1st Floor Memorial Hospital, UNC- MC, M-1153 OHS will provide TB testing immunization screening, vaccine administration, and care of non-emergent conditions/injuries.
+Staff with emergencies should report to the ED.
+University Employees University Employee Occupational Health Clinic (UEOHC) AHEAC Building, 145 North Medical Drive Will provide TB testing, immunization screening, vaccine administration, and care of non-emergent work related conditions/injuries.
+Staff with emergencies should report to ED.
+UNC dental, medical, and other UNC health students Campus Health James A. Taylor Building, 320 Emergency Room Drive This includes visiting students, such as visiting medical students who have an official rotation through UNC health science school (i.e., students who have gone through an immunization review through the associated UN health science school).
+Non-UNC students N/A N/A Contact their primary school.

+- 2. Staff who have duties within other healthcare facilities must comply with the provisions of the Exposure Control Plan for that facility.
+However, staff are to obtain routine occupational health services through their employer's occupational health service (i.e., UNC Hospitals OHS or University Employee Occupational Health Clinic). - 3.
 Contract personnel must comply with this Exposure Control Plan.
 It is their employer's responsibility to provide basic bloodborne pathogen training and occupational health services consistent with the requirements of this document.
-Contract HCP with blood or body fluid exposures should contact their employer and be evaluated by the ED at UNC Medical Center unless a prior agreement for service with OHS has been established. - 4.
-UNCMC HCP may obtain a copy of the Exposure Control Plan via PolicyStat.
-University employees may obtain a copy via the UNC-CH Environment, Health and Safety website (UNC Department of Environment, Health & Safety) or by contacting the UNC-CH Department of Environment, Health and Safety at 919-962-5507.
+Contract staff with blood or body fluid exposures should contact their employer and be evaluated by the ED at UNC Hospitals unless a prior agreement for service with OHS has been established. - 4.
+UNC Hospitals staff may obtain a copy of the Exposure Control Plan via PolicyStat.
+University employees may obtain a copy via the UNC-CH Environment, Health and Safety website (UNC Department of Environment, Health, & Safety) or by contacting the UNC-CH Department of Environment, Health and Safety at 919-962-5507.

-B. Responsibility
+B. Responsibilities

-1. Infection Prevention/University Department of Environment, Health and Safety (EHS)
+1. Infection Prevention/University Department of Environment, Health, and Safety (EHS)

 - a.
 Review Exposure Control Plan and revise as needed. - b.
 Identify list of job classifications with potential for occupational exposure. - c.
 Provide ongoing consultation regarding implementation of OSHA's final rule on Occupational Exposure to Bloodborne Pathogens. - d.
 Develop and coordinate educational programs. - e.
 Assist with evaluation when non-compliance is reported.
-Noncompliance with bloodborne pathogen regulations by UNC Medical Center HCP, House Staff, and Attending physicians should be documented by completing a Safety Awareness for Everyone (SAFE) report. - f.
-Assist with the selection and evaluation of current safety devices.

-2. UNC Medical Center Occupational Health Service/University Employee Occupational Health Clinic
+Noncompliance with bloodborne pathogen regulations by UNC Hospitals staff, House Staff, and attending physicians should be documented by completing a Safety Awareness for Everyone (SAFE) report. - f.
+Assist with the selection and evaluation of current safety devices. - 2.
+UNC Hospitals Occupational Health Service/University Employee Occupational Health Clinic - a.

-- a.
 Review Exposure Control Plan. - b.
 Review and maintain Hepatitis Immunization Program records. - c.
 Review and continue post-exposure follow-up. - d.
 Maintain documentation of exposure and follow-up as required by the OSHA final rule. - e.
-The OSHA's Form 300 Log of Work-Related Injuries and Illnesses for UNC Medical Center employees is maintained in Environmental Health and Safety and OHS.
-For University employees, it is maintained in the University's Department of Environmental, Health, and Safety.
+The OSHA's Form 300 Log of Work-Related Injuries and Illnesses for UNC Hospitals employees is maintained by Worker's Compensation.
+For University employees, it is maintained by the University's Department of Environmental, Health, and Safety.